 We are right to be concerned about what these people are going through.

-Both the desire to “put Christ back into Christmas” and the desire to blame Christ for “Christmas” are based on the idea that its origin can be traced back to the Lord Jesus Christ himself, and to the Bible’s New Testament.
+Both the desire to “put Christ back into Christmas” and the desire to blame Christ for “Christmas” are based upon the idea that its origin can be traced back to the Lord Jesus Christ himself, and to the Bible’s New Testament.

 But is this true?
 Is Christ really “the reason for the season”?